 3. Endless attractions in the city

 Celebrate some of Dublin’s finest literary artists by making the short 5-minute walk over to the Dublin Writers Museum or the James Joyce Centre, with both nearby Parnell Square.
-Head back down O’Connell Street if you want to see Trinity College and Temple Bar.
-Staying north of the Liffey, the Jameson Bow St Distillery is just a 15-minute walk west.
+From there, you’re a short walk from The GPO, The Ha’penny Bridge, Temple Bar and more.

 4. Food and trad pubs

 As I just mentioned, there’s a ton of great food and trad pubs in Dublin that are well worth nipping into, if you fancy a feed or a pint.
 Here are some guides to nip into:

 - 21 of the best restaurants in Dublin